Editors Note: Updated October, 2018

 Firepits work best with real wood for fuel, and perhaps some lava rocks to properly preserve and emit heat for effective cooking and area-warming.
 You can view more styles of Stunning Poolside Fireplaces by reading this post.

 Firepits should be the center of attention, somewhere very prominent and accessible on your patio.
+We mentioned in our “16 Ways to Make Your Backyard Look Supersized” blog post how important it is to have a focal point, and our favorite is definitely a fire pit.
 They are generally in a very central location.
 Not only are these pits suitable for kabob-style grilling, they are also great for keeping company warm and creating a friendly, inviting atmosphere.
 So be sure to bring out the bean bags, throw pillows, and comfy outdoor sofa cushions!